qian-o/qian-o/README.md

 - Email: 1324771795@qq.com, 15718810177@163.com

 ### Notice
-I am currently dealing with health issues, so updates and repository maintenance may be delayed for the time being.
-I expect to resume updating and managing my repositories sometime after June.
-Thank you for your understanding.
+I will be undergoing surgery in early June, so updates and repository maintenance may be delayed — possibly until the end of the month.
+Thank you for your understanding and patience.